cemckinley1/github-portfolio-project2/README.md

 ## Query 3
 Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'

+Query Reasoning:
+A composite primary key was needed for this table.
+I placed the song and user_id columns as the partition key because more then one column was needed to uniquely identify the rows.

 ```py
 ## TO-DO: Query 3: Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'